-The path that led me to found a mortgage note investing company was a roundabout one entailed being a real estate agent, a rehabber/landlord, a private lender to other rehabbers, and finally to note investing, but it definitely taught me a lot about borrowing and lending with real estate.
+The path that led me to found a mortgage note investing company was a roundabout one that entailed being a real estate agent, a rehabber/landlord, a private lender to other rehabbers, and finally to note investing, but it definitely taught me a lot about borrowing and lending with real estate.

 Why learn to think like a lender?

-Because eventually you’ll want to scale, and scaling takes capital, and one day, you’ll run out of your own money.
+Because eventually you’ll want to scale and scaling takes capital, and one day, you’ll run out of your own money.
 That’s when lenders become very important players on your team.